-The ADS131M08 has two reference voltage options: the internal reference and an external reference.
-The internal reference uses a low-drift band-gap voltage to supply the reference for the ADC.
-The internal reference has a nominal voltage of 1.2 V, allowing the differential input voltage to swing from -1.2 V to 1.2 V. The reference circuitry starts up very quickly to accommodate the fast-startup feature of this device.
+The ADS131M04 uses an internally-generated, low-drift, band-gap voltage to supply the reference for the ADC.
+The reference has a nominal voltage of 1.2 V, allowing the differential input voltage to swing from -1.2 V to 1.2 V. The reference circuitry starts up very quickly to accommodate the fast-startup feature of this device.
 The device waits until after the reference circuitry is fully settled before generating conversion data.
-Do not place any capacitance on the REFIN pin if the current-detect mode is used.
-See the Current-Detect Mode section for more details about the current-detect mode.